3 Top Fleet Management Costs You Should Be Monitoring

 Acquisition & Upfitting

-Another significant fleet cost comes in the form of vehicle acquisition and aftermarket additions.
+Another significant fleet management cost comes in the form of vehicle acquisition and aftermarket additions.
 These costs can run quite high, depending on the vehicle you buy and the upfitting you choose to do.
 You can create cost-saving opportunities by conducting thorough research and understanding the specs and features of new vehicles to make informed smart decisions.

 For instance, the vehicles you choose should have the optimal capacity you need and must be equipped to handle your specific job.
 Similarly, you need to upfit your vehicles with equipment that promotes driver security and enhances productivity.